OpenMS/pyopenms-docs/docs/source/chromatographic_analysis.rst

 Chromatographic Analysis
 ========================

-In targeted :term:`proteomics`, such as :term:`SRM` / MRM / PRM / DIA applications, groups of
-:term:`chromatograms` need to be analyzed frequently.
-OpenMS provides several powerful tools for analysis of :term:`chromatograms`.
+In targeted proteomics, such as :term:`SRM` / MRM / PRM / DIA applications, groups of chromatograms need to be analyzed frequently.
+OpenMS provides several powerful tools for analysis of chromatograms.
 Most of them are part of the OpenSWATH suite of tools and are also discussed in the `OpenSwath documentation
 <https://www.openswath.org>`_.